-The World Language Department prepares students for the modern world by using acquisition of Spanish through the exploration of interdisciplinary themes, as a bridge to communities and other cultures around the world.
-By drawing on the intrinsic enthusiasm and joyful sense of competency that increasing proficiency can bring in a foreign language, our Spanish learners write, talk and demonstrate with tremendous pleasure,what they know.
+The World Languages Department prepares middle school students for the modern world using acquisition of Spanish as a bridge to communities and other cultures around the world.
+By drawing on the intrinsic enthusiasm and joyful sense of competency that increasing proficiency in a world language can bring, our Spanish learners speak, write and demonstrate what they know with tremendous pleasure.
 Acquiring functional language skills is essential to linking proficiency to real world application.
 We foster a vivid and exciting apprenticeship for our Spanish learners as they deepen their insights into the cultural perspectives of other societies, particularly those of Mexico, Central and South America, the Caribbean and Spain.

 We use the American Council on the Teaching of Foreign Languages (ACTFL) Proficiency Guidelines, Performance Descriptors, and research-based high-leverage teaching practices to inform curricular approaches to language acquisition.
 The Progress Indicators for Language Learners are based on Can-Do Statements, which are arranged by mode of communication (interpersonal, interpretive, and presentational) and also serve as self-assessment checklists that students can use to track their progress and monitor what they are able to do with the target language.

 Spanish classes meet six days of the 7-day cycle.